 Preparing for your Pet's Procedure

 Your pet has a surgery or anesthetic procedure scheduled at Indian Trail Animal Hospital.
-We know that there can be many questions surrounding these procedures and we are here to answer them for you.
+We know that there can be many questions surrounding these procedures, and we are here to answer them for you.
 We can ease your mind that surgery and sedation with us is not an assembly line, it is a careful recognition of our patient’s unique individual needs with time and attention given to each patient.
 We tailor the protocol to each patient based on what we know of their condition, personality, breed, bloodwork, etc. and use only the most up-to-date monitoring equipment, procedures, and pain management protocols – your pet is in good hands with our team.

 Surgery/Sedation Form